The Best Quick Trip to Venice

 Welcome to Venice!
 A city that is truly unlike any other.
 Venice is a mesmerizing blend of art, architecture, and aquatic wonder.
 The city's intricate network of canals serves as its streets, offering a unique mode of transportation that glides you past stunning palazzos, charming bridges, and bustling piazzas.

-Personally, I had never visited a city that was literally a group of islands where cars are nonexistent.
+Personally, I had never visited a city that was a group of islands where cars are nonexistent.
 Venice is also one of the most famous cities in the world and no larger than 10 square miles, which means the streets can get packed (or flooded if you are there during the off season months).
 This made for some learning curves when it came to transportation and finding convenient ways to see everything that I had planned.

 How to get around: